-Teachers from Western Highlands Province (WHP) and the neigbouring provinces will not have to spend money for the printing of their pay-slips, thanks to the intervention of the Ombudsman Commission.
+Teachers from Western Highlands Province (WHP) and nearby provinces won’t pay for pay-slips anymore, thanks to the Ombudsman Commission.

-Coincidentally, few months later the Education Department announced its online payslip system that allows teachers to access their payslips using their smartphones.
+The Education Department announced its online payslip system around the same time.
+It allows teachers to access their payslips using smartphones and also print.